Best May Dividend Paying Stocks

 To receive a stock’s May dividend, the timing of your investment purchase must be BEFORE the ex-dividend date.

-Typically, a stock’s ex-dividend date falls in the month before it pays dividends.
+Typically, a stock’s ex-dividend date falls the month before it pays dividends.
 But, the timing of each company’s ex-dividend date is different.
 And the date can change with every dividend that is declared.

 In most cases, be prepared to make your investment(s) no later than the first half of April.
 That is if you want to make money from dividends in May.